aibazhang/aibazhang.github.io/md/nontech/personal_information_protection_exam.md

   - Court, including the specified purpose of use
 - 27: Create records when providing data to 3rd parties
   - confirmed by the phone or orally is permitted
-  - oprator is required when proveide to 3rd party located outside of Japan
+  - operator is required when proveide to 3rd party located outside of Japan
   - needn't check prior to the 3rd party who provided the personal data

 ### Retained personal data